 Interface Copywriting

-Interface copywriting is a form of UX writing that deals with creating content for product interfaces.
-It focuses on constructing messages and instructions so users understand what they are supposed to do when interacting with a product or service.
+Interface copywriting is a form of UX writing that creates content for product interfaces.
+It focuses on constructing messages and instructions so users understand what to do when interacting with a product or service.
 This type of writing is essential for an intuitive user experience.

-To successfully interface copywriting, a writer must understand what information users need to finish tasks, know what motivates them to take specific actions, and know what language will best communicate how they should do something.
-They must craft content with a clear purpose, all while being consistent with the brand.
+To successfully write interface copy, a writer must understand what information users need to finish tasks, what motivates them to take specific actions, and what language best communicates how they should do something.
+They must also craft content with a clear purpose while being consistent with the brand.

 Microcopy/Error Messages